koefoeden/Evolution-Simulator/README.md

 The tool has two different modes:
 1. Interactive mode, where you can see evolution working in real-time.
 2. Simulation mode, where you can test a range of different custom configurations, figuring out which variables are important for stimulating evolution.

-Hope you enjoy the simulator.

-Developed by Thomas Gade Koefoed

 ## How to run:
 1. Install the necessary packages listed in requirements.txt via PIP